 A woman’s body changes and molds in amazing ways to nurture and sustain her growing baby within, but scientists are discovering yet another adaptation during late pregnancy and lactation that helps to set up her baby’s infant microbiome, the ultimate foundation of health.

 You see, your gut microbiome—the diverse ecosystem of bacteria living in your gut—sits right in your digestive tract, also home to 80% of your immune system.
-Your beneficial gut bacteria work hard to support your immune function by protecting your gut barrier from inhospitable microbes and producing and regulating enzymes, antibodies, and short-chain fatty acids that your immune cells utilize to keep you healthy.
+Your beneficial gut bacteria work hard to support your immune function by helping to protect your gut barrier from inhospitable microbes and producing and regulating enzymes, antibodies, and short-chain fatty acids that your immune cells utilize to keep you healthy.

-It’s evident that probiotics are crucial components of healthy breast milk, but how does this important research translate to real world advice for moms?
+It’s evident that beneficial microbes are crucial components of healthy breast milk, but how does this important research translate to real world advice for moms?

-Take Maternal Probiotics to Build Baby’s Immune Health
+Take Maternal Probiotics to Support Baby’s Immune Health

-Now that you know probiotics can translocate from mom to baby, and that a thriving infant microbiome is imperative for optimal immune system development and long-term health, you can take steps to build your own microbiome so you can pass on all that beneficial bacteria to your little one.
+Now that you know friendly flora can translocate from mom to baby, and that a thriving infant microbiome is imperative for optimal immune system development and long-term health, you can take steps to support your own microbiome so you can pass on all that beneficial bacteria to your little one.

 • As soon as possible, while trying to conceive or during pregnancy, start taking a high-quality women’s probiotic supplement like PRO-Moms, designed specifically for pregnant and lactating women.
 PRO-Moms is a multi-strain formula that delivers billions of live organisms deep into your gut, where they can get to work supporting your health and preparing for the miraculous journey to your mammary glands.